Travis County Tax Office

 Before the Tax Sale

-Deadline to submit you Bidder Registration
+Deadline to submit the Bidder Registration to the tax office

 Sale Date Statement Deadline